mrthlinh/Spotify-Playlist-Recommender/README.md

 9. Predict tracks for a playlist given its title and the first 200 tracks
 10. Predict tracks for a playlist given its title and 200 random tracks

+__How to build train Set__

+Train set will be the original set subtracts tracks in test sets

 ## Metrics